vmware-tanzu/velero/docs/about.md

 ## Object storage sync

-Heptio Ark treats object storage as the source of truth.
+Velero treats object storage as the source of truth.
 It continuously checks to see that the correct backup resources are always present.
-If there is a properly formatted backup file in the storage bucket, but no corresponding backup resource in the Kubernetes API, Ark synchronizes the information from object storage to Kubernetes.
+If there is a properly formatted backup file in the storage bucket, but no corresponding backup resource in the Kubernetes API, Velero synchronizes the information from object storage to Kubernetes.

 This allows restore functionality to work in a cluster migration scenario, where the original backup objects do not exist in the new cluster.